All No Place Like Home staff have specialist dementia training

 Dementia can be caused by over 100 different brain diseases and can affect both young and older people.
 Around 95% of all cases of dementia are due to Alzheimer’s Disease, Vascular Dementia, Dementia with Lewy Bodies and Frontotemporal Dementia.
 Currently, over 25% of men and almost 40% of women aged 75-79 years live with dementia.
 The prevalence of the condition is even higher for 85+ year-olds with 40% of men and 55% of women affected*.
 Understanding dementia is critical to being able to look after and to communicate effectively with many of our clients.

 All No Place Like Home staff, including those who are primarily office-based, are trained to understand and support clients and families affected by dementia.
 Our company's specialist dementia trainer, Chris Elsley, of Forget Me Not Dementia Training, provides our staff with creative tools and techniques to help our clients live well with dementia from the early onset to the later stages of the condition.

-Alison Carter and Rhona McClelland with Validation Therapy Train the Trainers, Rosemary Hurtley and Julia Pitkin
+Alison Carter with Validation Therapy Train the Trainers, Rosemary Hurtley and Julia Pitkin

 The value of experiential learning